0xnithishkumar/CRM/README.md

-# Django CRUD Project
+# Django CRM Project
-Welcome to the Django CRUD project repository!
+Welcome to the Django CRM project repository!
 This project is a simple web application built using the Django framework, offering CRUD (Create, Read, Update, Delete) functionality for managing records.

 ## Table of Contents
 1. [Introduction](#introduction)